-We tested the system resource requirements for such a large number of objects by writing a server that just created a normal audio source service 10,000 times, created an exporter and proxy and exported the proxy.
-Each source service added to the source server adds about 500k of memory, resulting in a limit of around 120 services using Java's default heap size of 64Mb.
+We have tested the system resource requirements for such a large number of objects, to determine the scalability of the framework.
+A server was written that created a normal audio source service 10,000 times, created an exporter and proxy and exported the proxy.
+Each source service consumed about 500kb of memory, mainly due to the overheads of dynamic discovery and joining of lookup services.
+This constrains the system to a limit of around 120 services using Java's default heap size of 64Mb.
 The maximum heap size can be increased to the limit of physical memory but eventually a limit will be reached.